kichappa/AutoRclone/Readme.md

 Step 4.
 Add service accounts or Google Groups into Team Drive
 ---------------------------------
 _If you do not use Team Drive, just skip._

-**Warning:** It is **NOT** recommended to use service accounts to clone "to" folders that are not in teamdrives, SA work best for teamdrives.
+**Warning:** It is **NOT** recommended to use service accounts to clone to folders that are not in teamdrives; service accounts work best with teamdrives.

 If you have already created Google Groups (**Step 2**) to manager your service accounts, add the group address `sa@yourdomain.com` or `sa@googlegroups.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).